 When I was young, my family lived with my grandmother for a time in Washington, D.C. , in one of the old neighborhoods with houses of colonial brick and Italianate stucco.
 Grandmother’s house was a colonial, with perfect symmetry: a window on each side of the front door, three windows across the top, and a little pediment decorating the top of the entry.
 The house was in a neighborhood with a dizzying array of similarly designed houses, on blocks and blocks of numbered and alphabetically-named streets.
 I memorized the address – as every city child should do – and can recite it to this day.

-I was inspired in part by Wolfe’s sense of place to write a novel about a Field.
-A Field so full of layers of history and mystery, plants and animals, people and hauntings, that it shimmers with life.
+In writing my new novel, INDIGO FIELD, I was inspired in part by Wolfe’s lush and vivid prose descriptions of extraordinary North Carolina places.
+To me, Indigo Field is a place so full of layers of history and mystery, plants and animals, people and hauntings, that it shimmers with life in my imagination.

 Over the many years of drafting, my talented friend AJ Coutu has been listening to my frustrations, my wine-infused rhapsodies, my struggles and triumphs on the page.
 We go on regular retreats together, where I tear out my hair and write, and she calmly quilts, draws, makes other kinds of art.
 Read more

 Every writer has a dream award, the one that she knows would change life forever.
 Pen/Hemingway, an award for first fiction book, has always been one of those for me.
 It’s the kind of award that you can get only when you are starting out.
 Only first-time fiction writers are eligible.
 It’s a fairy tale award.
 A Cinderella story award.
 A happy ending for a first book, and a beginning for just one lucky writer a year–plus a powerful nod to finalists and honorable mentions.